dsc-courses/dsc10-2023-fa/syllabus.md

 hidden correctness tests that determine your score.

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
-Homeworks will _usually_ be due on **Tuesdays at 11:59PM**, though this may change in any given week.
+Homeworks will _usually_ be due on **Saturdays at 11:59PM**, though you should refer to the homepage of this website for the most up-to-date schedule.
 We will release homework assignments roughly a week before they're due. **Each homework is equally weighted at 5% of your overall grade, with no drops.**

 Like labs, homeworks must be completed and submitted individually, but we